SharePoint/sp-dev-docs/docs/solution-guidance/search-solutions-in-sharepoint-2013-and-sharepoint-online.md

 - Change the display template for the web part.

-For more information, see [Configure properties of the Search Box Web Part in SharePoint Server 2013](http://technet.microsoft.com/en-us/library/gg576963%28v=office.15%29.aspx) and [How to change the text that is displayed in the Search Box Web Part in SharePoint Server 2013](http://technet.microsoft.com/en-us/library/dn794238%28v=office.15%29.aspx).
+For more information, see [Configure properties of the Search Box web part in SharePoint Server 2013](http://technet.microsoft.com/en-us/library/gg576963%28v=office.15%29.aspx) and [How to change the text that is displayed in the Search Box web part in SharePoint Server 2013](http://technet.microsoft.com/en-us/library/dn794238%28v=office.15%29.aspx).

 #### Search Results web part